airbnb/mavericks/docs/mocking.md

 1. It standardizes a canonical representation of the screen which you can then use as a basis for testing
 2. It allows variations to be easily defined and tested in manageable pieces

+Additionally, Mavericks automatically adds another default mock named "Default state after process recreation".
+This is based on default state, but has the Mavericks state saving and restoring operations applied to it to simulate how the state reacts to process death.

 ## How Mocks Are Used